fabyo/Quantum/README.md

 ---

-## ✅ Objetivo Final
+## ✅ Project Goals

-Este monorepo foi pensado para ser um **exemplo prático e moderno** de:
+This monorepo is meant to be a **modern, practical example** of:

-- Como organizar um monorepo **Laravel + Vue**.
+- How to structure a **Laravel + Vue** monorepo.
-- Como aplicar **Arquitetura Hexagonal** em Laravel sem gambiarras.
+- How to apply **Hexagonal Architecture** in Laravel without hacks.
-- Como estruturar testes de forma saudável (Feature + Unit).
+- How to organize a healthy test suite (Feature + Unit).
-- Como integrar uma SPA Vue 3 com backend Laravel usando **Sanctum + cookies seguros**.
+- How to integrate a Vue 3 SPA with a Laravel backend using **Sanctum + secure cookies**.

-Sinta-se livre para clonar, estudar, adaptar e evoluir esta base para seus próprios projetos.
+Feel free to clone, explore, adapt, and evolve this codebase for your own projects.